-If you’re keen to find out the solution to this problem, you’ve come to the right place.
-In this guide, we take a look at the nine most important things you can do to optimize your VRBO listing to increase booking conversion.
-Take note of these top tips to help your listings stand out from the crowd and achieve a fully booked reservation calendar.
+Want to know how to solve this problem?
+You’ve come to the right place.
+Let’s take a look at the nine most important things you can do to optimize your VRBO listing.

 2. Pen a catchy title